paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ```

 ^
-...and we'll also keeping a static list of available languages in the app to use as a basis when we populate the dropdown menu.<br />
+...and we'll also keep a static list of available languages in the app to use as a basis when we populate the dropdown menu.<br />
 Unfortunately, there is no way to generate a list of type values from a union type (eg [En, It, Ja] from the Lang type), so this has to be a separate definition.

 ---